Constitution and By-Laws of the

 Section 4.
 Dues for Active Members shall be paid annually for as long as the Membership remains active and the Dues Amount shall be set by majority vote by call of the Post Commander.

 Section 5.
 Membership in The Post does not preclude membership in other veteran organizations, i.e., Veterans of Foreign Wars, American Legion or other.

 Section 6.
-Members may be expelled or suspended from the Association only upon showing of “cause”, disloyalty, neglect of duty, dishonesty, non-payment of dues for any year (after six months to correct) or other conduct unbecoming a Member of this Association.
-No Member shall lose his or her Membership until a “fair hearing”, attended by a majority of the Membership, has been held and a decision made by majority vote.
+Members may be expelled or suspended from the Association only upon showing of “cause”, disloyalty, neglect of duty, dishonesty, non-payment of dues for any year (after six months to correct) or other conduct unbecoming a member of this Association.
+No member shall lose his membership until a “fair hearing”, attended by a majority of the membership, has been held and a decision made by majority vote.
 This majority decision shall be final.

 Section 7.
 Members suspended for “non-payment” of dues may be re-instated upon payment of any arrears and the full “current” year by Order of the Post Commander without a majority vote.

 ARTICLE V- OFFICERS:

 Section 1.
 The administration of Post affairs, between meetings of the Post, and except as

 otherwise provided in these By-Laws, shall be under the supervision of an Executive Committee which shall consist of the Commander, the First Vice Commander, the Second Vice Commander and the Command Adjutant.

 Section 2.
 The elective officers of this Post shall be a: COMMANDER, a FIRST VICE